-Once you?ve put your sleeping pad down, now it?s time to add your sleeping bag.
-For fall camping, you want a sleeping bag that has a cold tolerance between 0 and 30?.
+Once you’ve put your sleeping pad down, now it’s time to add your sleeping bag.
+For fall camping, do you want a sleeping bag that has a cold tolerance between 0 and 30?.
 You can pick from 1 to 9.5 insulation.
 The higher the number, the warmer the sleeping bag will be.
 Look for one that is R3 and above for fall camping.

 Different sleeping bags are insulated with different materials.
 My favorite type is filled with down.
 To me, this type of fill keeps you the warmest.
-But if there?s a chance your sleeping bag might get wet while you?re out in nature, you may want to consider using a synthetic fill instead.
-Imitation fill dries quick and insulates even when wet.
+But if there’s a chance your sleeping bag might get wet while you’re out in nature, you may want to consider using a synthetic fill instead.
+Imitation fill dries quickly and insulates even when wet.

 You can even use two sleeping bags stacked together instead of using a sleeping pad, although I wouldn?t recommend losing the thicker layer of protection.

 There are Different Kinds to Choose From

 When picking a sleeping bag for your children, it’s best to get one that fits them snugly.
 Having too much extra room can allow cold air to get trapped inside, bringing the internal temperature of the sleeping bag down and making your little one miserable.
 My kids like a mummy-style sleeping bag the best because it keeps them tight and warm.